Small Scale Fundraising That Adds Up

 - Provide plenty of time for families to place their orders in the weeks leading up to the term lunch, and be strict on the cut off date for orders.
 This will allow plenty of time for planning and ordering from suppliers without any last minute panic from the volunteers.

 - If you offer drink options, consider buying juice boxes that are easy to store and don’t require refrigeration.
-If you don’t have the luxury of fridge space they may stored in a cool place and they won’t need to be chilled before they are served.
+If you don’t have the luxury of fridge space they may store in a cool place and they won’t need to be chilled before they are served.